pluginsclub/wp-debug-toolkit/README.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress.

 The current WP_DEBUG value will be shown in the top right corner of the admin top bar.
 Simply click on the value to change it.

+If you enjoy the plugin, please leave a review! ⭐

+If you have a feature request, please create an issue in the [GitHub repository](https://github.com/pluginsclub/wp-debug-toolkit). ➕

+If you need support, please use the support forum to reach out. 🆘

 For basic usage, you can also have a look at the [plugin web site](https://plugins.club/).